 CHAPTER 22 ∙ OBJECTIONS TO VIDEOTAPE AND REMOTE DEPOSITIONS

-- Remote depositions were rare before the COVID-19 pandemic; now they are essential.
+- Remote depositions were rare before 2020, but they became essential during the COVID-19 pandemic and they have remained popular since the epidemic’s end.
 This edition explains how you can arrange remote depositions and use objections at such depositions to protect your client’s interests.